-Police: Man killed in shooting outside Wichita restaurant
+Police ID man arrested in fatal Wichita restaurant shooting

 WICHITA, Kan.
-(AP) - Police in Wichita are investigating a shooting outside a restaurant that left one man dead.
+(AP) - Police in Wichita are investigating a shooting outside a restaurant that left one man dead and say detectives have arrested a 26-year-old man with a long criminal history.

 The shooting was reported around 1:30 p.m.
 Thursday in south Wichita, police said.
-A preliminary investigation revealed that a disturbance outside Berrieria Tito restaurant led to a man being shot.
+A preliminary investigation revealed that the shooting stemmed from a disturbance outside Berrieria Tito restaurant.

-Police said the victim made his way into the restaurant, where he died from his injuries.
+Police said the victim made his way back into the restaurant, where he died from his injuries.
 Police did not immediately release the victim’s name.

+Shortly after the shooting, police arrested Adrian Nicholas Zongker, who is currently on parole on a separate conviction.
+The Wichita Eagle reported that Zongker has five prior convictions in Sedgwick County, including for assault and weapons counts.

-A person has been arrested in the shooting, police said, and investigators are not looking for other suspects.
-Officer Charley Davidson said there is no indication the suspect and victim knew each other before the shooting.
+Officer Charley Davidson told reporters there is no indication that Zongker and the victim knew each other before the shooting.

 Sign up for Daily Newsletters